ewelinka96/Reproducible-Research-project/README.md

 **Scatterplot**

-In this tab can be seen the analysis examining the relation between incarceration and crame rates.
+In this tab can be seen the analysis examining the relation between incarceration and crime rates.

 The following parameters can be specified: